 I asked the lady if they would be open again that night.
 She shook her head.
 I told her I had already made a reservation and proceeded to show her the confirmation email.
 Shaking her head again, she told me in broken English to call the number on the gate.
 And then she left me standing there, alone and bewildered.

-I did, however, find a grocery store.
-It would stay open till 10.
+I did, however, find a grocery store that would stay open till 10.
 That eased my worry a little, because if the prison didn’t re-open by 9, at least I knew I had someone to go to for help.
 In a worst-case scenario — if I couldn’t get a bus or a taxi back to Liepaja — I was hoping that the storekeeper might take pity on me and invite me to her house.
 Apart from that, I didn’t have any other backup plan.

 The hours moved really slowly, but at long last, it was 8.45 p.m. — time for me to go and check if the prison was open.
 I was praying that I would see some lights coming from it, but was disappointed to find that it was just as dark as when I had left it several hours ago.